 - Hospital Insurance (HI), or Part A: Part A helps pay for inpatient hospital, home health agency, skilled nursing facility, and hospice care.
 Part A is provided free of premiums to most eligible people; certain otherwise ineligible people may voluntarily pay a monthly premium for coverage. - Supplementary Medical Insurance (SMI), or Part B: Part B helps pay for physician, outpatient hospital, home health agency, and other services.
 To be covered by Part B, all eligible people must pay a monthly premium. - Medicare Advantage, or Part C: This was established as the Medicare+Choice program by the Balanced Budget Act of 1997 (Public Law 105-33) and subsequently renamed and modified by the Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003 (Public Law 108-173).
-The Medicare Advantage program expands beneficiaries' options for participation in private-sector health care plans. - Drug Coverage, Part D: The MMA also established a fourth part of Medicare, known as Part D, to help pay for prescription drugs not otherwise covered by Part A or Part B. Part D initially provided access to prescription drug discount cards, on a voluntary basis and at limited cost to all enrollees (except those entitled to Medicaid drug coverage) and, for low-income beneficiaries, transitional limited financial assistance for purchasing prescription drugs and a subsidized enrollment fee for the discount cards.
-This temporary plan began in mid-2004 and phased out during 2006.
+The Medicare Advantage program expands beneficiaries' options for participation in private-sector health care plans. - Drug Coverage, Part D: This plan helps pay for prescription drugs not otherwise covered by Part A or Part B. Part D initially provided access to prescription drug discount cards, on a voluntary basis and at limited cost to all enrollees (except those entitled to Medicaid drug coverage) and, for low-income beneficiaries, transitional limited financial assistance.